YonghuiDong/RawHummus/README.md

 Alternatively, you can also access RawHummus vis [https://bcdd.shinyapps.io/RawHummus/](https://bcdd.shinyapps.io/RawHummus/).

 > **Note** that RawHummus is deployed for free at https://www.shinyapps.io.
 It allows to use 1024 MB of memory.
-Therefore, a large numbers of files will not be uploaded and/or analyzed sucessfully.
+Therefore, a large numbers of files will not be uploaded and/or analyzed successfully.
 In this case, please run RawHummus locally.

 3. **Demo Data**